 The Sinner is a show with a rare and interesting premise.
 It focuses on cases where the police appear to have a dead-tight case against the culprit.
 In season one there were dozens of witnesses to the brutal stabbing that kicked off the storyline.
-With season two, expected soon in BBC Four’s foreign crime slot at 9pm on Saturdays, the killer confesses to his crime straight away.
+With season two, in BBC Four’s foreign crime slot at 9pm on Saturdays starting 23 November, the killer confesses to his crime straight away.

 Things get complex, confusing and rather dark very quickly.
 Ambrose discovers that Julian (Elisha Henig), the boy accused of the killings, is connected to a commune just outside Keller, in upstate New York.
 It’s a place where bad things have happened in the past, and soon Ambrose and Novack aren’t so sure the victims were the boy’s actual parents.
 So who were they and why was the child in a motel room halfway to Niagara Falls and the Canadian border?